Menstruation can be uncomfortable as is, but add polycystic ovary syndrome on top, and you’re a 10 on the Richter scale for pain.

 “[Cannabis] is a natural alternative to the pharmaceutical drugs that have bad side effects,” says Amin.
 For example, she continues, marijuana won’t lead to ulcers.
 But with over-the-counter pain relievers, “there’s a chance of some stomach bleeding,” Amin adds.

 There are many ways a person with PCOS can use cannabis to treat their symptoms beyond smoking or vaping, says Amin.
-They could use it as a topical cream, a patch, in oil form, as a bath soak or body balm, or in edible form.
+They could use it as a topical cream, a patch, in oil form, as a bath soak or body balm, or as a cannabis edible.
 “There’s even a marijuana suppository” for hemorrhoids and pain, she adds.

 But using cannabis to treat PCOS specifically—or menstrual pain more broadly—is still an underserved market.
 That’s because, Amin says, there is a dearth in published studies that explore how cannabis can provide menstruating people relief.